Collaborating with Humans without Human Data: Discussion

 \textbf{Limitations and future work}\quad Our method currently relies on the manual process of initially training and selecting a diverse set of partners.
 This is not only time consuming, but also prone to researcher biases that may negatively influence the behavior of the created agents.
 Additionally, while we found FCP with a partner population size of $N=32$ sufficient here, for more complex games, FCP may require an unrealistically large partner population size to represent sufficiently diverse strategies.
 To address these concerns, methods for automatically generating partner diversity for common-payoff games may be important.
 Possibilities include adaptive population matchmaking as been used in competitive zero-sum games \citep{vinyals2019alphastar}, as well as auxiliary objectives that explicitly encourage behavioral diversity \citep{eysenbach2018diayn, lupu2021trajedi, mahajan2019maven}.

 Our method requires a known and fixed reward function.
 We also focus on one domain in order to compare with prior work which has argued that human-in-the-loop training is necessary.
 Consequently, the resulting agents are only designed to adaptively collaborate on a single task, and not to infer human preferences in general \citep{abramson2020interactive, ibarz2018preferences, russell2019human}.
 Moreover, if a task's reward function is poorly aligned with how humans approach the task, our method may well produce subpar partners, as would any method without access to human data.
 Thus, additional domains and tasks should be studied to better understand how our method generalizes.
-Targeted experiments to test specific forms of generalization may be especially helpful in this regard \citep{knott2021tests}.
+Targeted experiments to test specific forms of generalization may be especially helpful in this regard \citep{knott2021tests}, as could approaches that procedurally generate environment layouts requiring diverse solutions \citep{fontaine2021procedural}.

 Finally, it may be possible to produce even stronger agent assistants by combining the strengths of FCP (i.e. diversity) and BCP (i.e. human-like play).
 Indeed, \citet{knott2021tests} recently demonstrated that modifying BCP to train with \emph{multiple} BC partners produces more robust collaboration with held-out agents, a finding that would be interesting to test with human partners.